ethankrein/DriversEd-Tools/readme.md

 - Auto Lesson: Automatically advances the slide as soon as the next button is enabled
 - Skip Slides: Disables the minimum view timer and enables the next button
+  - Note: Auto Lesson must be enabled for skip slides to work.
 - Skip Videos: Automatically skips the video on any video module

 ## How to install